 Keto Dinner Ideas That Are Simple and Satisfying

-Dinner is where most people fall off the keto wagon.
-After a long day, it’s easy to grab takeout or microwave something with 40g of carbs.
+After a long day, the last thing you want is a complicated recipe.
+But dinner is where most people fall off the keto wagon.
+It’s easy to grab takeout or microwave something with 40g of carbs.

 What Counts as a Keto Dinner?